amandasimonelli/tumblr/README.md

 # tumblr
 Tumblr theme feature's snippets.
 A work in progress library.

+Note: this is an ongoing workspace.
+View any releases for code snippets that are functioning for use.

 ## Featured Snippets
 | Theme Element | Feature | Details |
 |----|----|----|